 Now that you’ve done the research, you’re ready to translate all this data into an actionable plan!

-Step 2: Create a Sitemap
+Create a Website Sitemap

 Like writing an outline before beginning a paper, the website content journey should start with a sitemap.

 A sitemap is a list of website pages and their associated content.
 For most sites, this includes top-level pages and their subpages.
 (Not to be confused with an XML Sitemap, which search engines and browsers read when crawling your website.)